 Is cotton growing a profitable agribusiness idea for you?
-In this blog post, you will find an estimate of costs and benefits on cotton farming in the country.
+In this blog post, you will find an estimate of the costs and benefits of cotton farming in the country.
 The post uses the cost and benefits analysis formula to estimate the profits for you.
 Among other information, you will learn about the following topics.

 Facts about cotton farming in Kenya

-Cotton is one of key crops in Kenya’s ASTGS 2019-2029.
-It is expected to enable farmers to generate complementary and directly usable income that can be spent not only on food, but also on health care and school fees for children.
+Cotton is one of the key crops in Kenya’s ASTGS 2019-2029.
+It is expected to enable farmers to generate complementary and directly usable income that can be spent not only on food but also on health care and school fees for children.
 Furthermore, increased cotton production will spur growth in the upper parts of the value chain and increase employment opportunities.